 Why does it seem wrong to me to directly contrast or compare harm reduction model vs abstinence model?
 Because it is a false dichotomy.
 Harm reduction and abstinence work in different directions, suitable for different people, different countries, different situations, and certainly for different substances.

-See also Harm reduction for stimulants use
+See also Harm Reduction for Cocaine

 That is a person who uses cannabis and feels that they is starting an unhealthy relationship with it can, with the help of harm reduction, creates a completely healthy pattern of consumption even throughout.
 There are many nuances here, but this is quite possible.